 - Lights streaking

 - Being uncomfortable driving due to blurry vision, especially at night

 To be sure you have keratoconus, your doctor needs to measure the shape of the cornea.
 There are several different ways this can be done.

 The most common way is called ‘cornea topography,’ which snaps a photo of the cornea and analyzes it in seconds.
 Children of parents with keratoconus should have a cornea topography done every year starting at age 10 to monitor the cornea.
 Even if your child's cornea topography is normal, it’s still important to have this test performed yearly.
 There may be subtle changes over time that indicate the disease has started.
 With annual tests, your doctor can compare results to identify those changes if they're present.

 Treatment usually starts with new eyeglasses.
 If eyeglasses don't provide adequate vision, then contact lenses, usually rigid gas permeable contact lenses, may be recommended.
 With mild cases, new eyeglasses can usually make vision clear again.
 Eventually, though, it will probably be necessary to use contact lenses or seek other treatments to strengthen the cornea and improve vision.

 A treatment called cornea collagen crosslinking is often effective to help prevent progression.
 Intacs are implants that are placed under the surface of the cornea to reduce the cone shape and improve vision.

-If eyeglasses and contact lenses no longer provide stable and comfortable good quality vision, a cornea transplant.
+If eyeglasses and contact lenses no longer provide stable and comfortable good quality vision, a cornea transplant can be performed.
 This involves removing the center of the cornea and replacing it with a donor cornea that is stitched into place.
-You usually need contact lenses afterwards.